zhannamatuzak/math-with-crab/README.md

   ![timer credit](/documentation/reset-timer.png)

-- Also, I watched the video tutorial from [Mr.Soderquist](https://www.youtube.com/channel/UCoL-30L7NMRNzwiHUqSYCVQ), which assisted me in how to set the timer and to check the answer.
+- Also, I watched the video tutorial from [Mr.Soderquist](https://www.youtube.com/channel/UCoL-30L7NMRNzwiHUqSYCVQ), which assisted me in how to set the timer and to check the answer and set the high score using Window localStorage Property.

 - The log in feature from the [project](https://aleksandracodes.github.io/CI_PP2_SunshineGuessing/index.html) of Aleksandra H. has inspired me.
 And I used it as a communication method between the crab, the game owner, and the user, who is a child.
 The crab want to learn more about the child so he asks him to write the name.
 The name is used then in the game field and in the rules modal window.